Andrew MacKinlay: Parliamentary career

 Following unsuccessful election campaigns in the safe Conservative seats of Croydon Central in 1983 and Peterborough in 1987, MacKinlay regained the historically safe Labour seat of Thurrock in 1992 from the Conservatives.

 On 15 June 1992, he tabled an Early day motion, seeking a pardon for soldiers executed in the First World War.
 This campaign eventually succeeded with the Armed Forces Act 2006, where section 359 pardoned 306 British Empire soldiers.

 In 1998 MacKinlay was the first to introduce a freedom of information bill to the House of Commons.

 Although MacKinlay had originally come from the right of the Labour Party, as an MP he came to be associated with the Labour left as a leader of a group of left-wing Labour MPs nicknamed the "awkward squad," known for rebelling against the New Labour leadership of Tony Blair.
 MacKinlay maintained that he had not moved toward the left, but that the leadership of the Labour Party under Blair had moved to the political right.
 He continued to rebel against his party under the New Labour leadership of Gordon Brown; by 2008, he had broken the party whip 72 times.

 In 2003, MacKinlay described Dr David Kelly as "chaff" during Dr Kelly's appearance before the House of Commons Foreign Affairs Committee.
 The committee was investigating issues around the British government's dossier on weapons of mass destruction in Iraq.
 MacKinlay's question was:

 I reckon you are chaff; you have been thrown up to divert our probing.
 Have you ever felt like a fall-guy?
 You have been set up, have you not?

 MacKinlay apparently meant "chaff" as in the radar countermeasure rather than something of little value.
 It emerged during Kelly's subsequent inquest, however, that Kelly had been deeply upset by his treatment before the committee and had privately described an MP, assumed to be MacKinlay, as an "utter bastard".
 MacKinlay reportedly apologised to Kelly's widow for the remark.

 According to one report, in May 2007, MacKinlay made the nomination that resulted in Gordon Brown having enough nominations to be certain of not facing a contest over the leadership of the party.
 However, another report states that the decisive nomination was made by Tony Wright with MacKinlay yet to nominate at that point.

 Notice of resignation

 On 24 July 2009, he announced that he would not stand at the next General Election due to disillusionment with the way he felt other MPs had caved in to party pressure rather than standing up for their beliefs.
-He said that the final straw was the failure of a number of Labour MPs who had expressed support for Gary McKinnon, awaiting extradition to the U.S. on computer hacking charges, to vote for a review of the extradition treaty.
+He said that the final straw was the failure of a number of Labour MPs who had expressed support for Gary McKinnon, awaiting extradition to the US on computer hacking charges, to vote for a review of the extradition treaty.